androidx/androidx/docs/api_guidelines.md

 ./create_project.py androidx.foo foo-bar
 ```

+If you are creating an unpublished module such as an integration test app with \
+the project creator script, it may not make sense to follow the same naming \
+conventions as published libraries.
+In this situation it is safe to comment out
+\
+the `artifact_id` validation from the script or rename the module after it has \
+been created.

 If you see an error message `No module named 'toml'` try the following steps.

 *   Install necessary tools if they are not already installed